nickasbell/hello-world/README.md

 A little bit about me:
 <ol>
-  <li>I like designing majored in it!
+  <li>I like designing and majored in it!
 Leaning into the coding space to make my ideas come to life</li>
   <li>I like code and still learnin' a little bit (front-end dev)</li>
   <li>always down for a lil snack</li>
 </ol>